The question “What are broiler chickens?” often comes to mind, especially if you’re considering expanding your current flock.

 Incubated and hatched

 Broiler chicks begin their lives in hatcheries, which incubate and hatch thousands of eggs.
-Because they are kept in separate breeding facilities, they never get to see their parents.
+They never get to see their parents because they are kept in separate breeding facilities.

-Broiler chickens are grown in huge houses which are open structures.
+Broiler chickens are raised in large, open-structured houses.
 Here, they may roam, explore, eat, and socialize with other chickens.
 Depending on the farmer’s wish, some animals can have varying degrees of access to the outdoors.

 Each chicken house contains approximately 25,000 birds.
 A broiler chicken takes around seven weeks to reach market weight, and after they’ve reached the required age and size, they’ll all be transported simultaneously to their next stop.